sadikh0903/sep10-freedom-project/blog/entry02.md

 - Understanding how hospital software and diagnostic hardware work
 - Summarizing complex information into simpler writing
 - Using the Engineering Design Process to build an original idea
-- Organizing information clearly for a professional GitHub entry
 - Connecting technology research to real-world healthcare problems